VERSAILLES BLAMES SOLDIERS FOR THE KILLINGS

 -- Lissagary, Appendix XXVI

-Prisoners were judged at the venerable crossroad at Châtelet, then marched to the Lobau barracks by short straight avenue Victoria: The network built for repression was used for it — at last.
+Prisoners were judged at the venerable crossroad at Châtelet, then marched to the Lobau barracks by short straight avenue Victoria, which was — for the first and last time — used for the purpose for which it was built.

 The officers come from privileged backgrounds.
 They: